inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/ascii.md

 ### ASCB

 Enable ASCII message and set broadcast periods.
 The period is in milliseconds with no thousands separator character. “xx” is the two-character checksum.
-Each field can be left blank in which case the existing broadcast period for that field is not modified, or 0 to disable.
+Each field can be left blank in which case the existing broadcast period for that field is not modified, or 0 to disable streaming.
+Actual broadcast period for each message is configurable as a period multiple of the [*Data Source Update Rates*](binary/#data-source-update-rates).

 ```
  $ASCB,d,d,d,d,d,d,d,d,d,d,d,d,d*xx\r\n